Existing App Setup

 Claude prompt

-Pull the latest code from the develop branch for my-app-name.
+Pull the latest code from the main branch for my-app-name.

 Or run it yourselfbash